ah-cog/budgeted-machine-learning/README.md

 # Usage

-## `blbn_generator`

-Compile the generator with the following command:
+Compile `blbn_generator` with the following command:

 ```
 make generator
 ```

-Run the generator with the following command:
+Run `blbn_generator` with the following command:

 The short answer is that I generated the data sets using the `blbn_generator` program with input files that were the parameterized networks from the Netica Net Repository on the Norsys website.
 I wrote brief instructions about using the `blbn_generator` program in the README I wrote for you (which I've also attached to this email).
 The general usage syntax for this program is as follows: